Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Applications: Collapses of the bounded width hierarchies for some classes of infinite structures

 \subsection{MMSNP}

-MMSNP is a fragment of existential second order logic that was discovered by Feder and Vardi in their seminal paper~\cite{FederVardi}.
-We prefer not to define the syntax of MMSNP, and rather define it using a correspondence between MMSNP sentences and certain coloring problems.
-We refer to~\cite{MMSNP} for a precise definition of all the terms employed here.
+Monotone Monadic SNP (MMSNP) is a fragment of existential second order logic that was discovered by Feder and Vardi in their seminal paper~\cite{FederVardi}.
+MMSNP is defined as the class of formulas of the form

+where $M_1,\dots,M_r$ are unary predicates, each $\alpha_i$ is a conjunction of positive atoms in a signature $\tau$ not containing the equality (called the \emph{input signature}) and each $\beta_i$ is a conjunction of positive or negative existentially quantified unary predicates.
+We say that $\Phi$ is \emph{connected} if every conjunction $\alpha_i$ is connected, that is, no $\alpha_i$ can be written as the conjunction of two non-empty formulas which do not share any variables.
+A simple syntactic procedure shows that every $\Phi$ is equivalent to a disjunction of connected MMSNP sentences, which can be computed in exponential time.